 — develop analytical abilities by learning to organize details and ideas into a logical and sequenced progression

-Writing is one of our forms of communication, the others being reading, speaking, listening, and viewing.
-The challenge of ensuring that the written word is connecting to an audience is monumental.
+Writing is a means of communication.
+The challenge of ensuring that the written word has connected to an audience is monumental.
 How to convey emotion or emphasis without body language, facial expressions, or tone and volume of voice?
 All of these are tools used naturally to reach an audience when speaking.
 “But when we write, we don’t have visual cues to draw on, and we often don’t know exactly who the audience is.
 We need to express ourselves with far more precision and clarity, anticipating the facts and details a reader will require to grasp our meaning.
 We also need to rely on words and punctuation rather than intonation and pauses [while speaking] to indicate nuances in meaning or breaks in the narrative.
 We have to abide by conventions of spelling and grammar to ensure that mistakes don’t distract a reader from the content.” (pg.
 9)

 Another writing challenge is accepting the permanence of the written word.
 Spoken words ebb and flow between a speaker and their audience.
 After a short time the words fade from memory and all we are left with is a general sense of the intention of the speaker.
 However, “…when we write, our words are preserved on paper – or perhaps on a screen – making not just grammatical and syntactical errors but also flaws far more glaring than in spoken language.
 And we rarely sustain spoken language for the equivalent length of a paragraph, let alone an essay, unless we’re delivering a speech or participating in a formal debate.
 Shaping a logical, unbroken narrative or argument in writing requires far more thought and planning than having a conversation or making a contribution to class discussion.” (pg.
 9)